Consumer prices - inflation and comparative price levels

 Price level indices: comparison of price levels between countries

 There was a convergence of price levels across the EU-28 as a whole up to 2008 (see Figure 3), as the coefficient of variation of comparative price levels declined sharply.
 Thereafter, price levels diverged somewhat within the EU-28 and this development continued in 2015 (the latest reference period for which data are available).
-Within the euro area (EA-19), price levels also converged up until 2008 and this pattern continued (albeit at a modest pace in 2009); there followed three years of almost no change in price convergence, after which there was evidence of a slight divergence in price levels from 2011 to 2014.
+Within the euro area (EA-19), price levels also converged up until 2008 and this pattern continued (albeit at a modest pace in 2009); there followed three years of almost no change in price convergence, after which there was evidence of a slight divergence in price levels during the period from 2013 to 2015.

 Data sources and availability

-Goods and services are classified according to the international classification of individual consumption by purpose, adapted to the compilation of the harmonised indices of consumer prices (COICOP/HICP).
-At the most disaggregated level currently available, Eurostat publishes around 100 sub-indices for consumer prices.
-The inflation rate is calculated as the rate of change of the index between a month and the same month of the previous year, and the monthly rate compares the indices between two consecutive months.
+Goods and services are classified according to the European classification of individual consumption by purpose, adapted to the compilation of the harmonised indices of consumer prices (COICOP/HICP).
+At the most disaggregated level currently available, Eurostat publishes around 400 sub-indices for consumer prices.
+The annual inflation rate measures the change of the index between a month and the same month of the previous year, and the monthly rate compares the indices between two consecutive months.

-The indices are calculated according to a common approach with a single set of definitions, providing comparable measures of consumer price changes across countries, as well as for different country groupings, namely: the euro area, the European Union, and the European Economic Area (which includes the EU Member States plus Iceland and Norway).
+The indices are compiled according to a common approach with a single set of definitions, providing comparable measures of consumer price changes across countries, as well as for different country groupings, namely: the euro area, the European Union, and the European Economic Area (which includes the EU Member States plus Iceland and Norway).

-Note that these aggregates are evolving indices, in other words they reflect changes over time in the country composition through the use of a chain index formula — for example, the MUICP includes Lithuania only from 2015 onwards.
+These aggregates are evolving indices.
+In other words, they reflect changes over time in the country composition through the use of a chain index formula — for example, the euro area includes Lithuania only from 2015 onwards.